stBecker/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+I decided to use the model architecture by nVidia described in http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf
+Additionally I added a cropping layer right before the normalization layer, otherwise the CNN remains unchanged.
+The CNN consists of five convolutional layers with RELU activations followed by three fully connected layers without activations.
+The first three convolutional layers use 5x5 kernels with stride 2 and dephts 24, 36 and 48 respectivly;
+the 4th and 5th convolutional layers use 3x3 kernels with stride 1 and depths 64 and 64.

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting: the data sets include images from both track 1 and 2, driven in forward and reverse directions.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually.
+As a loss function I used the mean squared error (MSE).
+The batch size was chosen as the maximum which could comfortably fit into memory on the training machine, 32 samples in this case.

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road, driving in reverse direction and data from both track 1 and 2.

 For details about how I created the training data, see the next section.